beardedgm/Daggerheart-TTGPG-Dice-Roller/README.md

 ## Browser Requirements and Dependencies

-- Uses the [Bulma CSS framework](https://bulma.io/) loaded from a CDN.
+- Uses custom CSS styles bundled with the project (no external framework required).
 - Requires a modern browser with JavaScript enabled.